walles/moar/README.md

 TODO (bonus)
 ------------
+* Handle lines that can't be treated as UTF-8 as ISO-8859-15.
+Make sure we can search for UTF-8 in them.

 * Run rubocop as part of test.rb if installed and have the exit code reflect any issues.